tremwil/dearxan/README.md

 dearxan = "0.3.1"
 ```

-Then, simply call the `dearxan::disabler::neuter_arxan` function once before the entry point of the game is executed:
+Then, simply call the `dearxan::disabler::neuter_arxan` function once, ideally before the entry point of the game is executed:
 ```rust,
 unsafe fn runs_before_entry_point() {
     use dearxan::disabler::neuter_arxan;